“I stretched back and I hiccupped and looked back on my busy day”

 Place a heavy-bottomed pot on medium-high heat.
 Add the ¼ cup of vegetable stock and heat.
-Then add the fine diced onion, carrot, celery and garlic.
+Then add the fine diced onion, carrot, celery, and garlic.
 Saute this until the veggies are nice and soft with translucent onions.
 Take care not to brown or burn the veg by adding a touch more broth if needed.

 Add the large chopped onion and continue cooking until softened.
 Add the mushrooms and cook until they lose their liquid.
 Add the spices and cook 1 minute.
 Deglaze the pan with the balsamic scraping any brown bits off the bottom.

-After deglazing, add the 3 cups of stock, the tomatoes and tomato sauce.
+After deglazing, add the 3 cups of stock, the tomatoes, and tomato sauce.
 Then add the remaining chopped veggies – but not the peas – and turn the heat up to boil.
-Once you get a good boil, reduce heat and simmer 45 minutes to an hour until potatoes and carrots are tender but not mushy.
+Once you get a good boil, reduce heat and simmer for 45 minutes to an hour until potatoes and carrots are tender but not mushy.

 Makes about a quart